omkarkulkarni2704/omkarkulkarni2704/README.md

 ---

 ## 🌟 **About Me**
 Aspiring **Software Developer** with 6+ months of internship experience.
-Proficient in **Java, Python, SQL, DSA** Familiar with **Spring Boot, REST APIs, Microservices, and Hibernate.** Actively contributing to **open-source projects** on GitHub, committed to continuous learning and staying updated with emerging technologies.
+Proficient in **Java, Python, SQL, and Data Structures & Algorithms (DSA).** Experienced in building scalable applications with **Spring Boot, REST APIs, Microservices, and Hibernate.** Actively contributing to **open-source projects** on GitHub, committed to continuous learning and staying updated with emerging technologies.

 💡 **Key Highlights:**
-- 🔥 **Experience:** SDE Intern at Exposys Data Labs, ESD Trainee at Zensar Technologies
 - 🌱 **Currently Learning:** Spring Boot & System Design
-- 🏆 **Open-Source Contributor:** Actively pushing code to GitHub
+- 🏆 **Open-Source Contributor:** Enjoy contributing to open-source projects
 - 📧 **Reach me at:** omkarkulkarni2704@gmail.com
 - ⚡ **Fun Fact:** *Java was named while James Gosling was enjoying a cup of coffee! ☕*